MartaGut/Antiblog/_posts/2018-01-04-russia-blog.md

 For tourist that visit Saint Petersburg it is breath-taking, fairy-tale like city, but leaving the city would probably made them consider their first impression.

 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;On the other hand, I ate really well – there is cabbage and beetroot in everything, sour cream is a must, but all the others from my group got some kind of stomach flu so it made my plans to dominate on the course easier.

+>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The other group of pictures are at my favourite place – cemetery.
+The weather was cloudy, heavy and cold – a perfect day for a visit.